webxdc/webxdc_docs/src/spec.md

   Only one line of text SHOULD be shown and truncation is fine as webxdc devs SHOULD NOT be encouraged to send long texts here.

-- A "Start" button should run the webxdc app.
+- A "Start" button SHOULD run the webxdc app.

 ### Example Messenger Implementations